 The 1950s brought West Colfax its first public housing, Denver Urban Renewal Authority’s Avondale shopping center, high-rise apartments, and townhomes.
 It was in 1958 that West Colfax reached its peak in motels to, with 43 along the strip.
 The building of the Interstate system led to less use of Colfax Avenue though, and with poor pedestrian routes and unfortunate zoning, West Colfax Avenue began to decline.

 The Denver Metro area started booming in the 1960s, and the West Colfax neighborhood changed along from servicing tourists to residents.
 The 1960s and 70s brought more Hispanic, Southeast Asian, and Anglo immigrants to the area.

 In the 1990s West Colfax became an area of focus for revitalization efforts, with grants to help improve the neighborhood.
 The West Colfax Revitalization Plan was complete in 1993, working to improve businesses in the area.
 In 2002 the City of Denver’s Master Plan, Blueprint Denver, listed West Colfax as an “area of change.”
 The West Colfax Association of Neighbors (WeCAN) was founded in 2009.

 In more recent years, West Colfax has seen the opening of the RTD Light rail W line in 2013, the former St. Anthony’s hospital site has undergone major redevelopment with condos, apartments, and retail moving into the area.
-The Rodolfo “Corky” Gonzales Branch Library opened in 2014, and plans are underway to redo Paco Sanchez Park just down the street.
+The Rodolfo “Corky” Gonzales Branch Library opened in 2014 and Paco Sanchez Park just down the street opened in 2018.